 Starting in Poole and ending in Bridport, it’s a demanding 100km walk passing the picturesque Corfe Castle, traversing the steep terrain around Lulworth Cove and Durdle Door, then along the coastline to Chessil Beach and the famous sandstone cliffs of West Bay.

-“Whilst it’s quite a distance that’s only half of the problem,” explained Pro2col MD James Lewis.
+“Whilst it’s quite a distance, that’s only half of the problem,” explained Pro2col Managing Director, James Lewis.
 “The Jurassic coast is a bit hilly!
-Over the duration we’ll climb 2.66km in height.”
+Over the duration we’ll climb 2.66km, which is equivalent to climbing Britain’s tallest mountain Ben Nevis twice in a weekend.”

-The team’s training regime began with 30k walks, steadily building in distance ahead of the challenge itself on 8th-9th June.
-It includes a 40k session on Good Friday.
+The team’s training regime began with 30k walks, including a 40k session on Good Friday, steadily building in distance ahead of the challenge itself on 8th-9th June 2019.

 “It’s challenging in unexpected ways,” continued James.
-“As well as the walk itself and a tough training regime, we’ve set a high fundraising target.
+“As well as the walk itself and a tough training regime, we’ve set a high fundraising target of £10,000.
 Every member of the team has invested a lot into this and they’re determined to reach the target for their chosen charity.
 They are causes very close to their hearts and I’m really proud of their dedication.”

 BIBS (Babies in Buscot Support) is a registered charity that supports babies and their families in the special care baby unit (Buscot Ward) at the Royal Berkshire Hospital in Reading.
 The committee and the supporters are all parents/carers of ex-Buscot babies who have been through the experience of having a premature or full term but ill baby.